Tom Snyder: Personal life

 In addition to being an avid model train collector, Snyder was also a car buff.
 On his radio and television programs, he would occasionally talk about current cars he owned as well as cars from the 1950s and 1960s he admired or owned in his teens and twenties.
 When Snyder left The Late Late Show in 1999, David Letterman gave him a white 1960 Cadillac Series 62 convertible as a going-away present.

 Final years and death

 In April 2005, Snyder revealed that he had been diagnosed with chronic lymphocytic leukemia.
 In June 2006, he sold his home in the Benedict Canyon area of Los Angeles, where he had lived for almost 30 years, and relocated to Belvedere, in the San Francisco Bay Area, where he owned a second home.

 Snyder died of complications from leukemia on July 29, 2007, in San Francisco at the age of 71.

 Legacy

 Snyder was posthumously inducted into the Broadcast Pioneers of Philadelphia Hall of Fame in 2008.

+A documentary "Tom Who" is in the works.